Crashing Waves vs. Rising Tides: Findings on AI Automation from Thousands of Worker Evaluations of Labor Market Tasks: Results

 \paragraph{Job Families.}

 We estimate Eq. \eqref{eq:logit_reg} separately by O*NET job family at the $\geq 7$ threshold and report the results in Table \ref{table:jobfamily_slopes}.
 Three patterns stand out.
-First, success rates are substantial across the board, pointing to broad potential for LLMs to handle real-world labor-market tasks.
-Second, average success varies meaningfully by domain, ranging from 47\% in “Legal” to 73\% in “Installation, Maintenance, and Repair” (recall that we restrict attention to text-based and partially text-based tasks and exclude purely physical activities).
+First, success rates are substantial across all families, pointing to broad potential for LLMs to handle real-world labor market tasks.
+Second, average success varies meaningfully by domain, ranging from 49.8\% in “Legal” to 69.0\% in “Installation, Maintenance, and Repair” (recall that we restrict attention to LLM-addressable tasks and exclude purely physical activities).
 Third, and most importantly, the success–duration slopes differ sharply across job families.
-The estimated slope coefficients span a wide range, implying that the relationship between LLM performance and task duration is not portable across labor-market domains.
-In roughly a quarter of job families, the slope is statistically significantly negative, with estimates between $-0.25$ and $-0.93$---equivalent to a $6.1$ to $22.8$ percentage-point decline in predicted success for a tenfold increase in task duration, evaluated at a 60\% baseline success rate.
+The estimated slope coefficients span a wide range, implying that the relationship between LLM performance and task duration is not portable across labor market domains.
+In roughly half of job families, the slope is statistically significantly negative, with estimates between $-0.14$ and $-0.39$---equivalent to a $3.5$ to $9.7$ percentage-point decline in predicted success for a tenfold increase in task duration, evaluated at a 60\% baseline success rate.
 In the remaining job families, the slope is statistically indistinguishable from zero.
-Table \ref{table:jobfamily_slopes} also visualizes the implied logistic curves for each domain; gray curves indicate statistically insignificant estimates.
+The rightmost column in Table \ref{table:jobfamily_slopes} visualizes the implied logistic curves for each domain; gray curves indicate statistically insignificant estimates.

 \paragraph{Larger vs. smaller and newer vs. older models.}